-Glycerin, also known as glycerol and glycerine, is a non-toxic odourless, colourless viscous liquid that is slightly sweet tasting.
+Glycerin, also known as glycerol and glycerine, is a non-toxic odorless, colorless viscous liquid that is slightly sweet tasting.
 It is commonly used in food, personal care, and pharmaceutical products as a humectant and/or moistener.
 Glycerin is the backbone of all animal fats and plant oils so it is typically obtained as a byproduct of soap making with these fats and oils or obtained by splitting these fats/oil.

 In our oral care products, glycerin adds body and consistency and prevents them from drying out.
-It can also leave a pleasant feel in the mouth and contribute a flavour-extending effect.
+It can also leave a pleasant feel in the mouth and contribute a flavor-extending effect.
 In our body care products, glycerin helps the skin to attract and retain its own natural moisture, leaving it feeling soft.
-Rather than sitting on top of the skin, glycerin softens the feel of skin while permitting it to breathe.
+Rather than sitting on top of the skin, glycerin softens the skin while permitting it to breathe.

-In our bar soap, glycerin is found as a co-product of soap production.
-During saponification when triglycerides and fatty acids are combined with a strong alkali, glycerin and soaps (such as sodium cocoate or sodium palm kernelate) are produced.
+In our bar soap glycerin is found as a co-product of soap production.
+During saponification when triglycerides and fatty acids are combined with a strong alkali glycerin and soaps (such as sodium cocoate or sodium palm kernelate) are produced.
 Glycerin is easy to make and has been part of soap-making since the 19th century.1 Tom’s also uses glycerin in oral care and personal care products that is made from hydrolysis of vegetable oil.
-The glycerin is distilled to increase its concentration and undergoes a carbon bleaching process to obtain a highly pure ingredient that we use in our products, but could also be used in food and pharmaceuticals.
+The glycerin is distilled to increase its concentration and undergoes a carbon bleaching process to obtain a highly pure ingredient that we use in our products but could also be used in food and pharmaceuticals.